 Avoid soup, which might cause sucking that may dislodge the blood clot.
 Also avoid nuts, seeds, crunchy foods such as chips, and sticky foods which might get stuck in your socket.

 4. Ask about medication interactions

-Some studies show a link between dry socket and oral contraceptives.
+Some show a link between dry socket and oral contraceptives.
 Ask your dentist if you’re at risk.
 Other medications may prevent a proper blood clot from forming.

 5. Proper oral hygiene